Editions Available: Corporate;Enterprise Audience: Administrative Users

 When changing fields, use custom fields instead of reusing existing ones.
 Changing fields can break how the system works, disrupt workflows, or cause problems with reports and integrations.

-Common Reasons to Edit Field Maps
+Common Reasons to Use or Edit Field Maps

 Field Mappings Details